2589 English Language Institute Academic Director

 CLASSIFICATION NUMBER 2589

-The ELI Assistant Director teaches ESL courses and assists the Director of the International Center in managing student records and the electronic master class schedule, serves as technical resource for the ELI instructional staff, oversees per course instructors, tutors, graduate assistants, and practicum students, assigns and supervises component leaders, serves as the instructional staff liaison to the Director, advises ELI students, and serves as Commission on English Language Program Accreditation (CEA) accreditation Coordinator.
-In the absence of the Director, the ELI Assistant Director acts as Director under the direction of the Associate Provost for Student Development and Public Affairs.
+The ELI Academic Director manages student records and appeals and the electronic master class schedule, serves as a resource for the ELI instructional staff, oversees part-time instructors and graduate teaching assistants, assigns and supervises component leaders, assigns team leaders for multi-section levels, serves as the instructional staff liaison to the Executive Director, advises ELI students, and serves as Commission on English Language Program Accreditation (CEA) accreditation coordinator.
+The ELI Academic Director teaches English for Academic Purposes (EAP) courses in the year-round Academic ELI Program.
+In the absence of the Executive Director, the ELI Academic Director acts in the place of the Executive Director under the direction of the Associate Vice President for International Programs.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master’s degree in Teaching English as a Second Language (TESL) or a Master’s degree in a related field with 18 hours of TESL coursework is required.